healthyregions/oeps/docs/src/reference/bigquery/tables.md

 SviTh3|NUMERIC|SVI Ranking, Theme 3: Minority Status & Language
-LngTermP|NUMERIC|Percentage of population who moved into their current housing more than 20 years ago BupCtTmWk|INTEGER|Number of tracts with buprenorphine provider within a 30-min walking range EduP|NUMERIC|Percentage of population employed in educational services industry SutpTmDrP|NUMERIC|Percent of tracts with Substance Use Treatment program within a 30-minute driving range.
+LngTermP|NUMERIC|Percentage of population who moved into their current housing more than 20 years ago BupCtTmWk|INTEGER|Number of tracts with buprenorphine provider within a 30-min walking range SutpTmDrP|NUMERIC|Percent of tracts with Substance Use Treatment program within a 30-minute driving range.
 BachelorsP|NUMERIC|
 HEROP_ID|STRING|A derived unique id corresponding to the relevant geographic unit.